 Dr. Novinski has taught psychology to undergraduate students (Duquesne University, University of Dallas), educators (DANTE: Dallas Area Network for Teaching and Education), and graduate students (Texas School of Professional Psychology, University of Dallas).
 She enjoys mentoring students as they delve deeper into topics including Developmental Psychology, Child and Adolescent Psychopathology, Adult Psychopathology, the Psychology of Death and Dying, Cultural Psychology and Diversity, Existential Phenomenological Psychology, and Qualitative Research.

 Dr. Novinski's expertise is in providing existential and psychodynamic based psychotherapy.
 However, she is flexible and open to utilizing other approaches (including solution-focused or cognitive behavioral techniques) when those best fit the needs of an individual patient.
-She provides brief and long-term individual psychotherapy for adults.
+She is also trained in EMDR, a therapeutic approach to the treatment of trauma.
+She provides both brief and long-term individual psychotherapy for adults.
 She is experienced in treating depression, anxiety, relationship difficulties, trauma, bereavement, life transitions (e.g., changes in career, family, or stage of life), managing chronic pain and medical conditions, and chronic mental illness.
 She has a particular interest in working with grief and loss and finds those to be recurrent themes in psychotherapy for patients coping with tangible and symbolic losses in their lives.

-Dr. Novinski enjoys working with early-career health and mental health professionals to process trauma in their own patient populations.
+Dr. Novinski enjoys working with healthcare and mental healthcare professionals to process trauma in their own patient populations.
 She also works with these and other professionals and executives to manage work-related stress and career transitions and to develop a satisfying and sustainable work-life balance.

 Dr. Novinski also conducts diagnostic testing for learning difficulties (dyslexia, dyscalculia, dysgraphia), attention deficit disorders, and other mental health conditions, as well as individualized psychological assessments integrating objective and projective personality testing.